bredschneider/web-app/PROPOSAL.md

 #SignaSecure
 SignaSecure is a signature repository for working professionals that allows documents to be signed off in a secure and timely fashion.
-With this app, gone are the days where work would slow down to a stand still, while individuals waited for documents to be approved.
+With this app, gone are the days where work would slow down to a stand still, while individuals wait for documents to be approved.
-With SignaSecure, documents can be signed off immediately via the web or a mobile device.
+With SignaSecure, documents can be signed off immediately via the web.

 ##Features
 - A one-time signature is captured using **Thomas J Bradley Signature Pad** *(http://thomasjbradley.ca/lab/)* and stored in a repository for future use;
-- Each signature is password protected to avoid forging of signatures on legal documents;
+- Each signature is password protected (with multiple levels of security) to avoid the ease of accessing and forging signatures on legal documents;
-- The signature can be added to a document using a password;
+- The signature can be added to a document using the password;

 ##Learning Goals
 - To learn how to effectively develop a web application with a mobile friendly layout;